pycontribs/jira/docs/contributing.rst

 Dev Container
 +++++++++++++

-We utilise Docker in order to generate a test Jira Server instance.
+We utilise Docker in order to generate a test jira_svc Server instance.

 This can be run manually, or automated using VS Code Dev Containers: